lundegaard/react-union.org/content/docs/union-component/faq.md

 ...and that's it!

 Now every widget can `connect` to your store.
 Multiple widgets with a single state!
 Time traveling everywhere!

+## But you can reuse a Redux store everywhere if you make it a singleton, right?

+Sure, there are other solutions which use singletons to achieve the same behaviour, but there are many issues with this kind of approach.

+Singletons will make it incredibly hard to test your widgets or use them in isolation.
+They also make it almost impossible to add server-side rendering to your application, because a separate store should be created per request.

+This is why a single virtual DOM is the superior solution, it simply has no disadvantages.